 - run the migration by using WordPress database credentials (host, user, password, database) instead of the Joomla ones in the plugin settings.

-The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted"
+The migration stops and I get the message: "Fatal error: Allowed memory size of XXXXXX bytes exhausted" or I get the message: “Internal server error"

 - You can run the migration again.
 It will continue where it stopped.